 “It’s been an amazing week not just the great racing…we were hanging out with guys I raced with – Randy Kinser, Kelly Kinser, Steve Kinser,” Gordon said.
 “It was just the coolest experience.”

 The Axalta deal is just the latest Gordon has had ties with in recent years at Knoxville.
-Gordon has participated in Tony Stewart’s go-kart charity event at Slideways and Kick-It, a program and partner of the Jeff Gordon Children’s Foundation which raises money for pediatric cancer research, has held many kick ball games in the past featuring many of the drivers.
+Gordon has participated in Tony Stewart’s go-kart charity event at Slideways and has hosted kick ball games featuring many of the drivers to help raise money for pediatric cancer research.
 In 2015, Shane Stewart honored Gordon by running a special paint scheme that resembled the first sprint car Gordon drove.

 The path to NASCAR for Gordon started with sprint cars.
 He raced a sprint car for the first time in 1985 at the age of 13.
 With age restrictions in California, Gordon’s parents moved to Indiana to help further his career.
 He raced at tracks primarily in Ohio and the surrounding areas.
 Gordon did make the Nationals once in 1989 and finished 23rd driving the No. 23 for McBride and Shoff Motorsports.